Subacromial syndrome

 - Medications: Pain relievers and nonsteroidal anti-inflammatory drugs (NSAIDs) can help relieve pain and inflammation.

-- Physiotherapy: Physical therapy is an essential treatment for subacromial shoulder syndrome.
-Strengthening and stretching exercises are essential for improving shoulder mobility and function.
-Massage techniques and manual therapy can also be used to relieve inflammation and tension in the tendons and muscles.
+- Physical Therapy: Physical therapy is an essential treatment for subacromial syndrome.
+Strengthening and stretching exercises are essential to improve shoulder mobility and function.
+Massage techniques and manual therapy can also be used to relieve inflammation and tension in the tendons and muscles.(See stretching and strengthening exercises for Subacromial Syndrome)

 Make an appointment with Dr. Jordi Jiménez.
 He will see you in the center of Palma and help you regain your quality of life.